-If all this seems dry academic stuff then according to Seamus Mulholand, Scotus’ theology of the Trinity is also about a communion of love and there is an eternal movement of the lover (the Father), the beloved (the Son) and the sharing of love (the Spirit).
-The Trinity in loving unity creates the cosmos and is therefore the model of all reality and especially of human relationships.
+If all this seems dry academic stuff, actually it is not.
 God’s love within the Trinity is the reason and origin of creation.
+Its the reason we are here at all.
 Because God is love the divine will wills that the creation should also be infused by love and going beyond the many prior causes and histories of existing, beyond the accidents of struggle and death and dominance of some things over others.

-In further respect of creation, there appears however to be a tension here between God as lover wanting creation to have love and another aspect of typical medieval theology that God is “impassable” and cannot suffer.
+In further respect of creation, there appears however to be a tension here between God as lover wanting creation to have love and another aspect of typical traditional and medieval theology that God is “impassable” and cannot suffer.
 Scotus seems to want to say that God is impassable and needs no-one.
 Jurgen Moltman is critical of such views of God.
 It is part of Christian faith that the Incarnate Word dwells in Jesus the man and in the fact of Jesus suffering does not the Word in conscious union also share in that suffering?
 Furthermore if the Holy Spirit as St Paul says “groans” within us then does not God have the fullest knowledge of human suffering and indeed all creation’s suffering?
-Is God really so “unfeeling” or is our idea of fellow –feeling and suffering with us a step too far in univocal theology?
-I rather think and hope that Scotus is wrong and that God in the fullness of the divine nature knows and in some way shares the suffering of all creation that is made free and subject to hurt.
+Is God really “unfeeling” or is our idea of fellow –feeling and suffering with us a step too far in theology?
+I rather think that Scotus is wrong and that God in the fullness of the divine nature knows and in some way shares the suffering of all creation that is made free and subject to hurt.